yandex-cloud/docs/en/compute/operations/vm-create/create-linux-vm.md

       {% endnote %}

-      For more information about resources that you can create with {{ TF }}, please see the [provider documentation]({{ tf-provider-link }}/).
+      For more information on resources that you can create with {{ TF }}, see the [provider documentation]({{ tf-provider-link }}).

-   2. Make sure that the configuration files are correct.
+   1. Make sure that the configuration files are correct.

       1. In the command line, go to the directory where you created the configuration file.
-      2. Run the check using the command:
+      1. Run the check using the command:

          ```
          terraform plan
          ```

       If the configuration is described correctly, the terminal displays a list of created resources and their parameters.
-If there are errors in the configuration, {{ TF }} points them out.
+If the configuration contains errors, {{ TF }} will point them out.

-   3. Deploy the cloud resources.
+   1. Deploy the cloud resources.

       1. If the configuration doesn't contain any errors, run the command: